 Local Community Projects Fund

-All projects must support a community of interest, ie people who are:
+Your programme/ project needs to support a community of interest, i.e. people who are:

 We are unable to fund the following excluded items: